thaliaarchi/regexp-museum/convert/shumway.md

   (of SpiderMonkey or AS3?)
 - Replaces detected invalid syntax with an unmatchable pattern

-See [Scala.js](java.md#scalajs) for a similar approach in compiling Java regex patterns to semantically equivalent JavaScript patterns.

 The [first implementation](https://github.com/mozilla/shumway/blob/84cafb5801e83ee12e8b3889b25a352d05befa1d/src/avm2/native.ts#L1668-L1814)
 of `ASRegExp` in Shumway delegated to a [vendored version](https://github.com/mozilla/shumway/blob/84cafb5801e83ee12e8b3889b25a352d05befa1d/src/avm2/xregexp.ts) of the [XRegExp](../libs/xregexp.md) library, which converts its own extended